pathtofile/ctlwatcher/README.md

 docker run --rm -ti -p 4000:4000 certstream-server:latest
 ```

+Instead of running your own server you could just point ctlwatcher to the official server at `wss://certstream.calidog.io/`,
+but to save CaliDog's bandwith I reccomend you run your own.

 ## Create Regexes
 Then create a file containing regexes to match, one per line, e.g.:
 ```